-After trying to use Twitter in several different ways and finding little success over the years, I think I have enough failures under my belt to provide a little advice about how a business might use the platform effectively to connect with local Tweeps.
+After trying to use Twitter in several different ways and finding little success over the years, I think I have enough failures under my belt to provide a little advice about how a business might use the platform effectively to connect with local social media Tweeps.

 The big thing that I’ve learned is that you can’t just dive in with both feet without a strategy.
 This is how people get frustrated and end up saying that Twitter is an ineffective marketing tool.
-Having an organized strategy is essential and it just takes a little planning and know how to get started on the right foot.
+Having an organized strategy is essential and it just takes a little planning and know-how to get started on the right foot.

 Let me say too that using Twitter to connect with a local audience is completely different than using Twitter for your own entertainment or education.
-Also, using Twitter to connect and engage with local customers is completely different than a business who needs to connect with a national audience.
+Also, using Twitter to connect and engage with local customers is completely different than a business that needs to connect with a national audience.
 You also need a completely different strategy than an individual who is trying to use Twitter to establish their own personal brand.
 I’m sure there may be exceptions but hear me out.

 Disclaimer: I don’t claim to be a Twitter Ninja.
 If you have a better way, that’s great!
 This is what works for me.

 The following are the lessons that I’ve learned:

 Twitter is not right for every business.
 If you have better things to do to grow our business then I say do it!
 We all have limited time and budget and we as small business owners can’t do everything well.
 Going into this you need to realize that effectively marketing yourself on Twitter is time-consuming.
 It’s one thing to tweet out links occasionally.
 It’s a completely different animal to actively engage ongoing.

 After considering all of the marketing tools and tactics at your disposal, see if Twitter fits the bill.
 If you decide to engage on Twitter, jump in with both feet.
 Commit to the long term and don’t look back.
 The key to success is consistent, deep engagement and it’s not easy.
 Make the pledge and commit yourself to success.